erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

 A distributed computing algorithm that selects a single node to coordinate activities in a cluster, ensuring only one leader exists at a time.
-Solves problems like coordination in distributed systems, avoiding split-brain scenarios, and centralized decision-making.
+Addresses coordination in distributed systems, avoiding split-brain scenarios, and centralized decision-making.
 Example: Electing a leader in a database cluster to handle write operations, preventing conflicts.
-Works by nodes participating in election process, with majority vote determining leader, and automatic re-election if leader fails.
+Operates by nodes participating in election process, with majority vote determining leader, and automatic re-election if leader fails.

 **Key Characteristics:**
 - **Time Complexity**: Varies